Scholarship Application

 The Travis County Women Lawyers Association (TCWLA) Scholarship Fund, Inc. serves as an umbrella for scholarships that go to law students who may have had to struggle a little harder to get where they are.
 The Scholarship Fund presently awards the following scholarships: Press the “+” sign to expand and learn more about each scholarship.

-The Margaret Cooper Scholarship was founded in 2008 to honor the many years of service of 353rd Judicial District Judge Margaret Cooper.
+The Margaret Cooper Scholarship was founded in the fall of 2008 to honor the many years of service of 353rd Judicial District Judge Margaret Cooper.
 Judge Cooper retired from the Travis County district bench on December 31, 2008, after several decades of service.
+The scholarship, under the auspices of the Travis County Women Lawyers Association Scholarship Fund, Inc., is in the amount of $2,500.00.

-Throughout her career, Judge Cooper has been known for her intelligence, her integrity, and her preparedness.
-She was the only Travis County district judge who was board-certified in the area of administrative law.
-The scholarship in her name is awarded annually to the University of Texas Law School applicant who best demonstrates perseverance in the face of adversity, financial need, and community service.
+Throughout her career, Judge Cooper was known for her intelligence, her integrity, and her preparedness.
+During her time on the bench, she was the only Travis County district judge who was board-certified in the area of administrative law.
+The scholarship in her name is awarded annually to the University of Texas Law School student who best demonstrates perseverance in the face of adversity, financial need, and community service.
+The recipient of the scholarship is announced at TCWLA’s Combined Mentoring Program and Membership Luncheon each spring.

 Applications for the scholarship are available each spring, with interviews and presentation of awards occurring soon thereafter.